home-assistant/home-assistant.io/source/_integrations/myIO.markdown

 The myIO integration adds support for [myIO-server](https://myio.com) controlled peripherals into Home Assistant.
 Features currently include:

 - Import all sensors (temperature, humidity, consumption) as individual entity.
-- Import all used (has description) digital output as a light entity (except the sensor controlled outputs).
+- Import all used digital outputs (with a description) as a light entity (except the sensor-controlled outputs).
 - Import all PWM output as a brightness controlled light entity (except the sensor controlled outputs).
 - Import all sensor controlled output (digital and PWM) to a climate enitiy.
 - Import all the groups, what's description begins with 'RGB' to a RGB light entity.